geopaparazzi/libjsqlite-spatialite-android/README.md

 * Android_3.0.1.mk
    * based on 'spatialite-for-android-3.0.1.zip'
       * I could not get this to compile
+         * it would be niche to get this working, since geopaparazzi uses this at the moment
 * iconv-1.14.mk
    * using directory `libiconv-1.14`
          * recieves: